 Corporate Directors’ & Officers’ Legal Duties for Information Security and Privacy: A Turn-Key Compliance Audit Process, by Charles Cresson Wood

 - INCREASING LAWSUIT RISK: Lawsuits involving Directors’ & Officers’ personal liability are increasing at a rapid pace, and regulators at both the state and federal level have publicly stated that it is their intention to hold Directors & Officers personally liable for serious lapses in the information security and privacy area.
 For example, see former Securities and Exchange (SEC) Commissioner Luis A. Aguilar’s remarks, offered in 2014 during a speech entitled “Board of Directors, Corporate Governance and Cyber-Risks: Sharpening the Focus.”
 In addition, modern legislation like the Sarbanes-Oxley Act of 2002 requires that corporate officers make representations about the adequacy of internal controls (which of course includes information security and privacy controls).
 Information security and privacy matters are now so important that they can spell the downfall of major worldwide firms, as was the case with Arthur Andersen, the famous high-flying accounting firm, which had employees who destroyed information that was placed on a legal hold during the Enron hearings (Arthur Andersen went out of business as a result).
-Since it confirms that the Directors & Officers are presently “fully compliant,” this new book helps to markedly reduce the risk of being sued.
+Since it confirms that the Directors & Officers are presently “fully compliant,” the process covered in this new book helps to markedly reduce the risk of being sued.

 - INCREASING LAWSUIT SETTLEMENTS: The numbers related to information security and privacy lawsuit settlements continue to climb to astronomical levels.
 In 2019, Facebook settled a privacy case with the Federal Trade Commission for $5 billion, and the liability of CEO Mark Zuckerberg was a central bargaining issue in the settlement discussions.
 Meanwhile, stockholder derivative suits, alleging a breach of duties by Directors & Officers, have markedly increased in recent years.
 Many suits are settled for over $100 million (one 2012 example is the $2.43 billion settlement for the BofA/Merrill Lynch merger securities stockholder settlement brought against the firm as well as the Directors & Officers).
 Similarly, Equifax recently settled a private class-action lawsuit for a 2017 breach for $1.38 billion, after previously settling with the Federal Trade Commission for $425 million related to the same breach.
 See Steven Gladstone’s article entitled The Future of D&O Insurance, appearing in Risk Management (2004) for more examples.
 Since this new book shows that the Directors & Officers are presently “fully compliant,” the need to enter settlement talks is markedly reduced, and the amount of such settlements agreed upon (if any) is likewise probably markedly reduced.

 - INCREASED REGULATOR INVOLVEMENT: Governments, including the European Union and the State of California, have decided that corporations are not doing enough these days, and they have enacted new legislation such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 Meanwhile every state has its own data breach notification laws, and the array of requirements to which all corporations must adhere has expanded markedly in the recent past.
 Indicating the new climate, in 2015, former US Department of Justice Deputy Attorney General Sally Yates issued an influential memo indicating that (a) individual executives were to be henceforth individually targeted at the onset of prosecution of corporate wrongdoing, (b) involved corporate entities would be deemed cooperative only if they designated the individuals involved, (c) there would be no entity fine settlements creating a “clear plan” preventing executive prosecution, and (d) Department of Justice staff should pursue civil charges against individuals regardless of their ability to pay.
-In in 2018 speech, Deputy Attorney General Rod Rosenstein reaffirmed much the same the intentions behind the “Yates Memo,” indicating that pursuing the individuals responsible for corporate wrongdoing remained a top priority in every investigation (particularly “senior management or the board of directors”).
+In in 2018 speech, Deputy Attorney General Rod Rosenstein reaffirmed much the same the intentions behind the just-mentioned “Yates Memo,” indicating that pursuing the individuals responsible for corporate wrongdoing remained a top priority in every investigation (particularly “senior management or the board of directors”).
 Since the process defined in this book confirms that the Directors & Officers are “fully compliant “with all of their material legal duties, the likelihood of regulator investigations and prosecutions is most likely markedly reduced if that process is performed.

 - NO OTHER SOLUTION: The vast majority of risk assessment methods focus on operational and technical matters related to information security and privacy.
-At the present time, the new book described on this web site provides the only standardized process-based solution to determine whether or not Directors & Officers at a corporation are in “full compliance” with all their material legal duties in the area of information security and privacy.
+At the present time, the new book described on this web site provides the only standardized process-based solution to determine whether or not Directors & Officers at a corporation are in “full compliance” with all their material legal duties in the area of information security and privacy (the area addressed is corporate governance).
 For an attorney at a law firm to research and write a comparable scripted process, with a comparable set of thousands of citations and references, would take at least 1,000 hours of billable time.
 Using a conservative billable rate of $250/hour, that puts the cost of developing a comparable scripted process, and researching the extensive current requirements of the law, close to, if not well beyond, $250,000.
 Even if your organization sought to develop its own solution, it would still take years to come up with such a solution, while if your organization uses this book, it can begin a Duties Audit as soon as the book is received.
 Furthermore, this paragraph only deals with the development of the process.
 Then there is the cost of following the process that has been developed.
 The cost of hiring a Lawyer Auditor to perform the Duties Audit process described in this book is only about $25,000, making it not only cost-effectively employed in many different circumstances, but also cost-effectively performed every year going forward in time.
 Thus, this new book provides the only commercially available method to expediently and definitively confirm that the Directors & Officers are “fully compliant” with all their material legal duties, in the domain of information security and privacy.

 REMOTE WORKING: To lower costs, expedite the work, expand the pool of attorneys who could be retained, and protect the health of the involved persons, a Duties Audit project can be performed entirely remotely using commercially available tools.
 These tools include virtual data rooms (VDRs), virtual private networks (VPNs), data loss protection (DLP) systems, digital rights management (DRM) systems, data media sanitization software, on-line conferencing facilities with communications encryption, and email with encrypted file attachments.
 Details about these tools and related control measures are included with the extensive project management suggestions found within this two-volume book.